Anthony Guida, AIA

 advancement and development

-Having worked in the fields of historic preservation, community development, and planning for 15 years, Lisa Gavioli Roach recognizes that the importance of saving old buildings lies not just in preserving the physical fabric of place but in creating the opportunity for living people to tell their stories, to connect with the past, and to derive meanings that can shape their community’s future.
+Having worked in planning, development, and historic preservation for more than 15 years, Lisa Gavioli recognizes that the importance of saving old buildings lies not just in preserving the physical fabric of place but in creating the opportunity for living people to tell their stories, to connect with the past, and to derive meanings that can shape their community’s future.
 Lisa received her Master’s Degree in Community and Regional Planning and Graduate Certificate in Historic Preservation from the University of New Mexico, and studied Ancestral Puebloan archaeology at the University of Arizona, where she received a Master of Arts in Anthropology.
-Lisa has been a Senior Project Manager at JenkinsGavin, Inc. since January 2021, and has previously worked in the public, private, and nonprofit sectors.
+Lisa is Project Manager at NV5, Inc. and has previously worked in the public, private, and nonprofit sectors.

 Lila Pickus